gabrielazalta/weather-dashboard/README.md

 # Weather Dashboard

 ## Purpose
-Prepare you travels and be informed by using this dashboard to see the weather outlook fro multiple cities.
+Prepare you travels and be informed by using this dashboard to see a 5-day weather forecast for any city around the world.

 ## Built With
 * HTML